 Today, we’re launching a refresh of the Journey Designer interface.
-All the building blocks you know and love are still there, but we’ve updated our visuals, cleaned up the journey blocks, and added a bunch of capabilities for faster campaign planning and go-live.
+All the building blocks you know and love are still there, but we’ve updated our visuals, cleaned up the journey blocks, and added a bunch of capabilities for faster marketing campaign ideas planning and go-live.

 Here is a look into our process and what you can expect from this UX refresh.

 Marketers use the WebEngage Journey Designer for everything – from running marketing campaigns to automating payment workflows, to building powerful lifecycle journeys.